-What impact will the impl Protected Neutral Positive Negative Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims Characteristic: Impact: Impact: Impact: exists X 9.
-Working with our health partners to respond to those who are most vulnerable in Surrey.
-Increased community safety initiatives, working with our health partners and expanding the types of incidents the service responds to is likely to have a positive impact on some protected characteristics and more widely within our communities.
+What impact will the implementation of this proposal have on people who share characteristics protected by The Equality Act 2010 ?
+(See Completion notes) Protected Characteristic: Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims exists highlighted changes to ways of working having a potential negative impact on staff due to family commitments and caring responsibilities.
+9. Working with our health partners to respond to those who are most vulnerable in Surrey.
+Neutral Impact: Increased community safety initiatives, working with our health partners and expanding the types of incidents the service responds to is likely to have a positive impact on some protected characteristics and more widely within our communities.
 This proposal spans across all three phases of the CRMP and dedicated PIAs will be undertaken on changes to how we support our heath partners and any potential changes to our ways of workings.
 Religion or Belief Short narrative of data The 2021 census shows Surrey is made up of Christian (50.1%), No religion (36.6%), Muslim (3.2%), Hindu (2.0%), Buddhist (0.6%), Sikh (0.6%), Jewish (0.3%), other (0.5%) and no answer (6.3%).
 The largest deviation away from the average is in the Muslim classification; Woking with 9.4% followed by Epsom and Ewell (4.9%), and Spelthorne (4.0%).
 Spelthorne also has a noticeably higher proportion of Sikh (2.5%).
 The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP.
-X As our lease with Banstead Fire Station premises comes to an end, we will relocate its fire engine to Godstone Fire Station.
+1. As our lease with Banstead Fire Station premises comes to an end, we will relocate its fire engine to Godstone Fire Station.
 This will mean there will no longer be a fire station in Banstead.
-The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP. his leads to a neutral impact on communities.
+Neutral Impact: The CRP does not link religion or belief to any increase or decrease in fire risk or other risk covered by the CRMP. his leads to a neutral impact on communities.
 Any changes to staff ways of working will be assessed through a dedicated PIA.
 Early engagement feedback has highlighted a potential negative impact if this proposal leads to changes in staff ways of working, due to family commitments and caring responsibilities.
-To evaluate the impacts on groups from protected characteristics we will undertake a PIA tailored to the change, this will include responding to
+To evaluate the impacts on groups from protected characteristics we